Follow Us :

 Note:

-• The above gradient table has been designed to explain this topic and it is not an actual experimental gradient.
+• The above gradient table has been designed to explain this topic, and it is not an actual experimental gradient.

-Flow rate Optimization
+Flow rate Optimisation

 Keep the flow rate between 0.5 to 1 ml/minute to get column pressure less than 2000 psi